DisnakeDev/disnake/CONTRIBUTING.md

 ## Migrating from `pdm` to `uv`

-We've recently migrated to [`uv`][uv] for dependency and environment management for local development, a few years since we moved to `pdm` (move fast, second guess is our motto!) in hopes of a less friction-filled developer experience.
+We've recently migrated from `pdm` to [`uv`][uv] for dependency and environment management for local development, in hopes of a developer experience with less friction.

 1. run `uv sync --all-extras`
 2. delete `pdm.lock` and `.pdm-python`